-Mayo Clinic vascular surgeons used advanced technology to perform complex stenting procedures.
+Mayo Clinic vascular surgeons use advanced technology to perform complex stenting procedures.

-People with conditions of the blood vessels and lymph system (vascular diseases) find the right care, the first time, at Mayo Clinic.
-A vascular center is located at each of the clinic's campuses in Arizona, Florida and Minnesota.
+People with conditions of the blood vessel and lymph systems (vascular diseases) find the right care, the first time, at Mayo Clinic.
+A vascular center is located at each of the clinic's main campuses in Arizona, Florida and Minnesota.
 Doctors at the centers diagnose and treat tens of thousands of adults and children each year who have vascular diseases, including many that are serious, rare or complex.

-The experts of Mayo Clinic's vascular centers are dedicated to making people's lives better.
-Care teams include specialists in open surgical and minimally invasive procedures (vascular and endovascular surgery), heart conditions (cardiovascular medicine), nervous system conditions (neurology), skin conditions (dermatology), imaging (radiology), physical medicine and rehabilitation, rheumatology, and blood conditions (hematology).
+Our multidisciplinary teams bring together experts who work together to develop a care plan for your individual needs.
+Teams include specialists in vascular and endovascular surgery, heart conditions (cardiovascular medicine), nervous system conditions (neurology), skin conditions (dermatology), imaging (radiology), physical medicine and rehabilitation, rheumatology, blood conditions (hematology), and others as needed.

-Mayo Clinic's doctors and surgeons are internationally recognized leaders in the spectrum of medical and surgical approaches to vascular disease.
-Their broad range of experience includes comprehensive diagnosis and treatment of aortic disease, aneurysms, collagen disorders (Marfan syndrome and Ehlers-Danlos syndrome), blood vessel dissections, varicose veins (venous insufficiency), blood clots (thrombosis) and peripheral arterial disease.
-Advanced treatments include procedures such as carotid artery reconstruction, angioplasty and stenting, bypass surgery and endovascular interventions.
+Our doctors and surgeons are internationally recognized leaders across the spectrum of medical and surgical approaches to vascular disease.
+Many people come to them with referrals from other medical centers.
+Mayo Clinic doctors have a broad range of experience that includes comprehensive diagnosis and treatment of aortic disease, aneurysms, collagen disorders (Marfan syndrome and Ehlers-Danlos syndrome), blood vessel dissections, varicose veins (venous insufficiency), blood clots (thrombosis), nutcracker syndrome, peripheral arterial disease, segmental arterial mediolysis, erythromelalgia, Klippel-Trenaunay syndrome and lymphedema.
+Advanced treatments include medical therapy, carotid artery reconstruction, angioplasty and stenting, bypass surgery, and endovascular interventions.

 A team focused on you